pcai/googlebot-email-addresses/README.md

-# Excluding Google John Smith Emails From Abandoned Cart Notifications
+# Excluding Googlebot From Abandoned Cart Emails

 ### Background
-Shopify store owners have been debating for months who is behind a flood of abandoned carts that appear to originate from Google.
+Shopify store owners have [been debating for months](https://community.shopify.com/c/Shopify-Discussion/John-Smith-From-Google-UTM-Google-Shopper-Creating-false/td-p/538519) who is behind a flood of abandoned carts that appear to originate from Google.

+All of the abandoned carts use the name John Smith, a variety of gmail addresses, the address and phone number for Google Headquarters, and come from an IP address affiliated with Google.

-The Wall Street Journal finally settled the debate when Google officially claimed responsibility for the bot.
+The [Wall Street Journal](https://www.wsj.com/articles/who-is-the-mystery-shopper-leaving-behind-all-those-online-shopping-carts-11593617464) finally settled the debate when Google officially claimed responsibility for the bot.

 ### Why It Matters
 Many ecommerce stores automatically send emails to shoppers who abandon their cart.
 This is so common in ecommerce that Shopify has a built-in feature for sending them.
 The John Smith email addresses are not valid, so all of these emails will bounce.
 Sending emails that bounce can harm your sender reputation and impact deliverability for ALL of your emails.